RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 had to pick between a [`HiveContext`](https://github.com/apache/spark/blob/v1.6.3/sql/hive/src/main/scala/org/apache/spark/sql/hive/HiveContext.scala) and [`SqlContext`](https://github.com/apache/spark/blob/v1.6.3/sql/core/src/main/scala/org/apache/spark/sql/SQLContext.scala) both of which had different parsers, but we don't talk about that anymore.
-Today all requests go through a [`SparkSession`](https://github.com/apache/spark/blob/v2.1.1/sql/core/src/main/scala/org/apache/spark/sql/SparkSession.scala))
+Today all requests start with a [`SparkSession`](https://github.com/apache/spark/blob/v2.1.1/sql/core/src/main/scala/org/apache/spark/sql/SparkSession.scala)).
 Now there is almost no Hive left in Spark.
 While the Sql Thrift Server is still built on the [`HiveServer2`](https://github.com/apache/spark/blob/v2.1.1/sql/hive-thriftserver/src/main/scala/org/apache/spark/sql/hive/thriftserver/HiveThriftServer2.scala) code, almost all of the internals are now completely Spark-native.

-## But why is the Spark Sql ThriftServer important?
+## But why is the Spark Sql Thrift Server important?

 I've written about this before; Spark Applications are [Fat]({% post_url 2017-2-3-Spark-Applications-Are-Fat %}).
 Each application is a complete